What is a vCard? (And Why It's Being Replaced)

 - Freelancers – Look professional without expensive printed materials

-- Job seekers – Add a QR code to your resume
+- Job seekers – Add a QR code with your photo to your resume

 - Anyone networking – Never run out of business cards again